SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 ### URLs

-When creating a Payment Order, the `urls` field of the `paymentOrder` contains the related URIs, including where the consumer gets redirected when going forward with or cancelling a payment session, as well as the callback URI that is used to inform the payee (merchant) of changes or updates made to underlying payments or transaction.
+When creating a Payment Order, the `urls` field of the `paymentOrder` contains the related URIs, including where the payer is redirected when going forward with or cancelling a payment session, as well as the callback URI that is used to inform the payee (merchant) of changes or updates made to underlying payments or transaction.